ringcentral/rc-unified-crm-extension/docs/developers/auth.md

 ## Connecting to a CRM using an API key

 Some CRMs provide developers access to their API via an API key.
 An API key is a slightly more cumbersome connection process for users, in that they must go into a technical part of the CRM to retrieve an obscure text string.
-But, the Unified CRM adapter framework does what it can to make the process as easy as possible for users.
+But, the App Connect framework does what it can to make the process as easy as possible for users.

 To auth a user via an API key, you need to present them with a form in which they will enter all needed credentials.
 The user will save those values and the framework will stash them a secure database for you.